lnbtz/Code-Evaluation-Website/README.md

 - Code submission: Users can submit their code for evaluation.
 - Automated evaluation: The submitted code is automatically evaluated based on predefined criteria.
 - Feedback: Users receive detailed feedback on their code, including suggestions for improvement.
-- User authentication: Users can create accounts and log in to access additional features.
-- Admin panel: Administrators have access to an admin panel for managing users and evaluations.

 ## Installation
 To run the code evaluation website locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/Code-Evaluation-Website.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `cargo build`
-3. Set up the database: [instructions here]
-4. Configure environment variables: [instructions here]
-5. Start the server: `npm start`
+3. Start the server: `cargo run`

 ## Usage
-1. Access the website at [URL].
+1. Access the website at [http://localhost:3000].
-2. Sign up for an account or log in if you already have one.
-3. Submit your code for evaluation.
+2. Submit your code for evaluation.
+3. select file format
+4. mark checkboxes for rules that you want applied to your code
-4. Receive feedback and improve your coding skills!
+5. Receive feedback and improve your code efficiency in terms of energy usage!

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: